ShafiaChy/Cruise-Control/README.md

 #### Admin Access:

-- Admin users can manage bikes, users, and coupons through the Admin Dashboard.
+- Admin users can manage Cars, users, and coupons through the Admin Dashboard.

 ## Screenshots